shaharzuler/Pointnet_Pointnet2_pytorch/README.md

 Our main additions:

 (1) supporting our dataset, which reads point clouds and label files as .txt files.
-The points are under data/Points and labels under data/Labels
+The points are under data/Points and labels under data/Labels.

 (2) Added prediction visualization and TensorBoard log for loss, accuracy and mIoU.
 The validation accuracy carries a bug from the original repo, didn't have time to fix it.

-(3) Added semantic segmentation inference code
+(3) Added semantic segmentation inference code.

-(4) optional offline preprocess to reduce training time in case of big point cloud files.
+(4) Optional offline preprocess to reduce training time in case of big point cloud files.

 ---
 **The rest of the README file is from the original repo:**